Elko, Nevada

-Elko (Shoshoni: Natakkoa, "Rocks Piled on One Another") is the largest city in and county seat of Elko County, Nevada, United States.
-With a 2020 population of 20,564, Elko is currently growing at a rate of 0.31% annually and its population has increased by 11.86% since the 2010 Census, which recorded a population of 18,297.
-Elko serves as the economic hub of the Ruby Valley, a region with a population of over 55,000.
+Elko is a city in and the county seat of Elko County, Nevada, United States.
+As of the official 2020 U.S. census, the city has a population of 20,564.
+Elko serves as the center of the Ruby Valley, a region with a population of over 55,000.

-Elko is 21 mi from Lamoille Canyon and the Ruby Mountains, dubbed the Swiss Alps of Nevada, providing year round access to recreation including hiking, skiing, hunting, and more than 20 alpine lakes.
+Elko is 21 mi from Lamoille Canyon and the Ruby Mountains, providing year-round access to recreation, including hiking, skiing, hunting, and more than 20 alpine lakes.